Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 By Infrastructure Preference

-Practical Implementation: TimescaleDB + Parquet Dual Setup
+Practical Implementation: TimescaleDB plus Parquet Dual Setup

 Architecture Overview

-The data flow is straightforward: your preprocessing pipeline writes to TimescaleDB as the source of truth.
+The data flow is straightforward: the preprocessing pipeline writes to TimescaleDB as the source of truth.
 A sync job periodically exports new data to Parquet files on S3 (or local disk) for ML consumption.
 Both stores serve their respective consumers with optimal performance.

 Preprocessing Pipeline